vulnz/lolkedin/README.md

 If you see browser lagged,or internet lagged and you want to continue, press cntrl+c on terminal and it will continue skipping problem it faces.

+If you can not find pip or do not want to register it in system please use: python -m pip install selenium